WSMN: Early years

-Most of its early years, WSMN had a middle-of-the-road format, mixed in with talk.
+For most of its early years, WSMN had a middle-of-the-road format, mixed in with talk.
 This format remained in place through the decade.
 The organization also published an advertiser-supported, free tabloid called the 1590 Broadcaster.

 Country, adult standards and talk

 During the mid-1990s, WSMN attempted a country music format.
 But country on AM radio became less viable after Boston country station WKLB-FM moved from 96.9 FM (now WBQT) to 99.5 FM (now WCRB).
 WSMN switched to adult standards in December 1997.
 This was short lived; in March 1998, the station changed to news/talk, though some timeslots were temporarily filled with adult contemporary music for a time.

 Initially locally oriented, in June WSMN began adding nationally-produced programming, including Talk America shows and business news from Bloomberg Radio.
 Two years later, Tom O'Brien signed a local marketing agreement (LMA) to take over the station's operations.